FX Sudirman: History

 fX Sudirman was first established and officially opened in February 2006 as Sudirman Place by PT Aneka Bina Lestari, who manages it with a concept that melds family mall and boutique mall.
-Although there were already two big malls (Senayan City and Plaza Senayan) close to the area, the owner was confident that the mall would be very successful considering its strategic location, being easily reached by patrons arriving from several directions.
-When it was first established, around a hundred tenants agreed to open in the new mall; however, less than ten tenants opened at the launch, namely Nichols Edward, Bali Deli, Zuma, and Starbucks.
-Most of the tenants canceled their agreement to open in the mall or closed soon after opening because the mall suffered from a lack of visitors.
-According to Bagus Y. Prastowo, GM Advertising and Promotion FX Plaza, the family mall concept with 100 tenants wouldn't work because its size (30 thousand m2) was too small compared to the other malls close by with 150 thousand m2 space.
+Although there were already two large malls nearby (Senayan City and Plaza Senayan), the owner was confident that the mall would be very successful considering its strategic location, being easily reached by patrons arriving from several directions.

+When it was first established, around a hundred tenants agreed to open in the new mall; however, less than ten tenants opened at launch, namely Nichols Edward, Bali Deli, Zuma, and Starbucks.
+Most tenants canceled their agreements to open in the mall or closed soon after opening because the mall suffered from a lack of visitors.
+According to Bagus Y. Prastowo, GM Advertising and Promotion FX Plaza, the family mall concept with 100 tenants would not work because its size – 30,000 m2 – was too small compared to nearby malls with 150,000 m2 of space.

 Sudirman Place officially closed in November 2006.
 The building management was then taken over by PT Plaza Lifestyle Prima (Group PT Plaza Indonesia Realty Tbk/PIR), who saw potential based on its location, provided it could be positioned in the market as complementary to the malls nearby.
 After three months of comparative study, a further six months was taken to create the new concept for the mall.
 The new management used overseas building designer Denton Corker Marshall and its architect Budiman (Principal Architect), the same company who designed Plaza eX.
 After actively promoting it creatively and intensively, Henny Udi, Marketing Director from PT Plaza Lifestyle Prima as the sister company of Plaza Indonesia Realty (PIR), managed to increase the tenant occupancy rate from 25 percent to 97 percent.

 It reopened in July 2008 as fX Plaza.
-The previous tenants were encouraged to stay with one condition: that they should follow the "new concept," or their contracts were settled "peacefully," according to Henny Udi (Leasing Director).
+The previous tenants were encouraged to stay with one condition: that they should follow the "new concept," or their contracts were settled "peacefully," according to Henny Udi, Leasing Director.
 When it first opened, the new concept managed to attract five thousand visitors daily to the mall.
 The mall provided 20 Mbit/s free wifi on every floor with over 200 access points. and Atmosfear Slide was added to the mall.
 The slide was designed by Legacy Entertainment.

 In June 2011, the apartment was taken over by Tauzia Hotel Management (now part of The Ascott Limited) and operated its seventh hotel chain (Harris Hotel) and introduced it as "Harris Suites" inside fX Sudirman.
 It has 88 rooms and uses an already established facility for the apartment.

 In July 2012, the mall celebrated four years since the reopening.